-Broccoli and other cruciferous vegetables, including Brussel sprouts, bok choy, cabbage, cauliflower, radishes, arugula, and kale, are especially healthy because they are a source of sulforaphane.
+Broccoli and other cruciferous vegetables, including Brussel sprouts, bok choy, cabbage, cauliflower, radishes, arugula, and kale, are incredibly healthy because they are a source of sulforaphane.
 Sulforaphane is part of a group of plant-based disease-fighting phytochemicals that play a role in the defense response of plants.
 Therefore, sulforaphane is only activated when the plant is damaged – as in chopped or chewed.

 Raw vegetables have the highest levels of sulforaphane.
 One study found that raw broccoli had ten times more sulforaphane than cooked broccoli.
 Sulforaphane is not a vitamin or essential nutrient.
 In the body, sulforaphane stimulates the production of important enzymes that neutralize free radicals.

 Research indicates that sulforaphane may offer a number of health benefits ranging from preventing and killing cancer cells, reducing inflammation, and combatting vascular disease to detoxifying the body.
-In the brain, sulforaphane has shown promise in treating certain symptoms of autism, protecting against brain damage and improving recovery and reducing mental decline after a brain injury.
+In the brain, sulforaphane has shown promise in treating certain symptoms of autism, protecting against brain damage and improving recovery, and reducing mental decline after a brain injury.

 - Science suggests that astaxanthin could help prevent dementia, including Alzheimer’s.